-- Strengthen Marketing and Sales with Aim to Improve Direct Sales in Givex Markets and Acquire Resellers
+- Strengthen Marketing and Sales with Aim to Improve Direct Sales in Givex Markets and to Increase Merchant Locations

 Givex has attended several trade shows and invested in some advertising.
-Givex aims to hire more direct sales team members in 2022 and will also be looking to acquire resellers of legacy-based systems in all Givex markets, which should also assist Givex with building sales resources for more direct-to-market sales activity.
+Givex aims to hire more direct sales team members in 2023 and will also be looking to make more prestige acquisitions in all Givex markets, which should also assist Givex with building sales resources for more direct-to-market sales activity.